anthonychu/aspnetcore-keyvault-hol/README.md

 Open the Web App's application settings again in the Azure portal:

-* Add an application setting named `KEYVAULT_ENDPOINT` and paste in the Key Vault's DNS name.
+* Add an application setting named `KEYVAULT_ENDPOINT` and paste in the Key Vault's DNS name as the value.
 * Delete the `DefaultConnection` connection string.

 In Visual Studio, right-click on the project and select **Manage NuGet Packages**.
 Search for the `Microsoft.Azure.Services.AppAuthentication` package (include prerelease) and install it.